Dying Light - Initial Impressions

 Initial-Control Impressions

-The controls and button placement was awkward and, in some ways, counterintuitive.
+The controls and button placement were awkward and, in some ways, counterintuitive.
 It was also insanely difficult to survive enemy encounters with the lack of camera control.
-I could adjust the view with the right analog-stick, but if it was too slow then I couldn't direct the running very well.
+I could adjust the view with the right analog stick, but if it was too slow then I couldn't direct the running very well.
 If it was too fast, I would constantly miss my targets with my attacks.
 Plus, for some reason the enemies seemed to take forever to kill.
 I thought this odd.
 Even though it was early in the game's progression and the player's character was presumably weak, you need to fight or flee from zombies to level up and progress, so I wasn't sure how one would go about leveling up your combat abilities when you're just better off running all the time.

 There were plenty of other issues I had with it at the time, but it mainly came down to the controls being my biggest problem.
-Which is why I was willing to accept the conflicting opinions of everyone else with whom I talked to about Dying Light.
+Which is why I was willing to accept the conflicting opinions of everyone else with whom I talked about Dying Light.
 The other people who had played it, or watched someone play it, told me that it was worth sticking it out.
 This, and the fact that I couldn't trust my experience based on the controller for a game like this, made me decide to give it the benefit of the doubt and try it again on my own computer with the latest Steam sale.

-I can say that I was right to have my suspicions about my experience and they were right that I should give it a chance, because I liked it a lot better once it was on my computer.
+I can say that I was right to have my suspicions about my experience and they were right that I should give it a chance because I liked it a lot better once it was on my computer.
 If there is one bit of advice I can give in this article, it's this: if you want to play Dying Light, don't play the console version.

 Traversal

 Most of the time, platforming in a first-person game doesn't work.
 It's always been a pain due to the perspective, even with the increased control of a mouse and keyboard.
 Portal is a rare example of a first-person game that was fun, despite all the platforming without any parkour mechanics.
-The platforming of Portal still had its issues, but they were thankfully reduced by the fact that you didn't take fall-damage, which is probably the main reason it worked out so well.
+The platforming of Portal still had its issues, but they were thankfully reduced by the fact that you didn't take fall damage, which is probably the main reason it worked out so well.

 2016-01-18_00005-1038x576.jpg

-Regardless, first-person platforming has typically been a mechanic that developers who knew well-enough have stayed clear.
+Regardless, first-person platforming has typically been a mechanic that developers who knew well enough have stayed clear.
 Maybe Techland didn't know any better, but I'm glad they embraced this idea because they seemed to understand what is necessary when it comes to making a game where the player can do the amazing grappling and acrobatics required to properly parkour all over the place.
 One of the big factors in accomplishing this is the leniency over what constitutes a successful jump.
 You can jump rather far, and so long as you're within a few "feet" of the ledge, based on your perspective, you'll be able to cling to the environment and move on without falling.

 So far, I'd be willing to guess that at least 80% of what you can see in Dying Light's city can be reached by you.
 It speaks volumes about how crappy climbing typically has been in video games that there are countless pieces of the environment I don't expect to be able to climb in a video game, even though it would be easily usable in real life, such as an air-conditioner sticking out, or steel window bars.
 In Dying Light, if it looks like a ledge, chances are, you can grab it.
 As you level up and get more evasive abilities, the platforming only gets better and more satisfying to pull off, especially if you're running from a persistent group of zombies.

 Of course, it's not perfect.
 I've encountered a few invisible walls that are quite annoying, and it's weird how the character has trouble climbing rock faces when he has no trouble climbing everything else.
-I also occasionally end up falling because I didn't manage to grab a ledge I expected to grab, but usually there's enough other crap to grab that you can avoid the damage.
+I also occasionally end up falling because I didn't manage to grab a ledge I expected to grab, but usually, there's enough other crap to grab that you can avoid the damage.

 Combat